Similarities/Intensity_map/README.md

 # Intensity_map
 data_evaluation, image calculation

-calculates intensity map for a imaged laser focus.
-Chirped pulse duration via GVD can be added, for different recordings ND filter can be normed to a given one.
-Parameters see file.
-Background substraction could be improved by defining a smaller ROI / since even a small amount of either negative values or positive values leads to a significant difference in the intensity map by high amount of background area.
+calculates intensity map (laser energy/(pulse duration * px)) for an imaged laser focus.
+Chirped pulse duration via GVD can be added, for different recordings
+ND filter can be normed to a given one.
+Some constants (magnification, beamline transmission bla bla) need to be changed in the code itself.
+The intereseting part here: does remove the background counts via a threshold

+Batch version has to be aligned to the filename * if GVD defocusing values are given there* batch version saves pictures with the calculated colorbar scaling (either different energies, or different GVD) unti now every picture has to be loaded manually.